kalai-transpiler/kalai/README.md

 You CAN type hint and metadata let symbols, but not if they bind primitive values.

+Aggregate types will be composed of "primitive types" (types that are defined in Kalai as universal across languages).
+Doing so follows Clojure's data simplicity principle: don't complext plain data with types.
+To support new concepts (for example StringBuffer), users will need to add to the Kalai supported types and implement code for each of the target languages.
+We should minimize the effort required from users to extend Kalai, which would be done through user supplied data/functions.
+We could provide a type aliasing feature:
+`(alias Z [kmap [klong kstring]])` => (def ^:kalai-alias Z ...) => In the AST, remove the def (don't emit it) `(def ^{:t Z} x)` => In the AST, replace Z with the value of Z => `(def ^{:t [kmap [klong kstring]] x)`

+`(def ^{:t '[kmap [klong ^:const ^:opt kstr]]} x)` Notes on type names: don't want them to collide with Clojure words or user expectations of target language names.
+They must be quoted.
+Collection types go in nested vectors.

 ## TODO!!!!

 * Types!!!
+  - Mutable <-- motivation is Rust, is `^:const` good or bad?
+  - Generic Types?
 * Start compiling our output files
 * Indentation
 * Variable casing